whatmakeart/whatmakeart.github.io/content/3d-modeling/maya/add-materials-maya.md

 ---
 title: Add Materials - Maya
 date: 2023-06-15T14:18:30-04:00
-lastmod: 2026-03-17T19:56:52-04:00
+lastmod: 2026-04-03T06:45:21-04:00
 ---

 [Maya](maya.md) objects have a default Lambert shader applied by default.
 The base color of the Lambert shader can be customized to create different colors on objects.

 Right Click on a mesh to get the "Assign New Material" menu.
 Then you can choose from a number of different shaders.
-A good place to start is the aiStandardSurface.
+A good place to start is the OpenPBRSurface or aiStandardSurface.

 [![Maya Assign New Material](attachments/2024-02-22-maya-assign-new-material.png)](attachments/2024-02-22-maya-assign-new-material.png)